Radia Bent Lhoucine: Life and work

 Radia Bent Lhoucine (also spelled Radia Bent El Houssein) was born in the region of Marrakech in Douar Oulad Youssef (in the province of Kalaât Sraghna) and died in 1994 in Salé, Morocco.
 She didn't begin painting until 1961; even then it was rare for Moroccan women to pursue art.

 After seeing the artwork created by her son, the painter Miloud Labied, she was inspired to take up painting in spite of her age, over fifty years old.
 Encouraged by her son, she exhibited some of her work in the studio of Jacqueline Brodskis in Rabat, Morocco, in 1962.
 Her paintings were well received by critics who categorized her work as Naive art.
 Her paintings have often been discussed, and exhibited, with those of two of her contemporaries Chaibia Talal (1929–2004) and Fatima Hassan El Farrouj (1945–2011).

 She was featured in the exhibition titled Two thousand years of Art in Morocco held at the Charpentier Gallery in Paris in 1963.
 She also exhibited that same year at the Jean Dubuffet Foundation in Lausanne, Switzerland.
 Then her work was shown at the Bab Rouah Gallery in Rabat in 1966 with other female Moroccan painters.

-She participated in numerous other exhibitions in Morocco and abroad and her works appeared in various collections around the world, in particular, that of Société Générale Maroc in Casablanca, that of the Villa des Arts Galerie and the Museum of Contemporary Art of the ONA foundation and in various private collections in Morocco and Switzerland.
+She participated in numerous other exhibitions in Morocco and abroad and her works appeared in various collections around the world, in particular, that of Société Générale Morocco in Casablanca, that of the Villa des Arts Galerie and the Museum of Contemporary Art of the ONA foundation and in various private collections in Morocco and Switzerland.

 Radia Bent Lhoucine stopped painting by the end of the 1970s.
 She died in 1994 in Salé and her personal collection of art was sent to her son, Labied.